znsio/specmatic-google-pubsub-sample/README.md

 ![Order Service Production Architecture](assets/order_service_contract_test.gif)

-Here's the structure of a single contract test:
+Here's the structure of a contract test:
 - Specmatic will use the named example defined for the **'place-order'** topic and publish a message on the **'place-order'** topic.
   If the example message does not match the message schema of the the **'place-order'** topic, the test will fail.

 - Specmatic will wait for the Order Service to process the message and publish a message on the **'process-order'** and **'notification'** topics.

 - Specmatic will then assert that :
   - Exactly one message each is received on the **'process-order'** and **'notification'** topics
-  - The message received on the **'process-order'** topic is as per the named example defined for the **'process-order'** topic.
+  - The message received on the **'process-order'** topic is the named example defined for the **'process-order'** topic.
     The message received should match the message schema for the **'process-order'** topic
-  - The message received on the **'notification'** topic is as per the named example defined for the **'notification'** topic.
+  - The message received on the **'notification'** topic is the named example defined for the **'notification'** topic.
     The message received should match the message schema for the **'notification'** topic

 ## Google PubSub project setup